 - Math diagnostic.
 A math diagnostic is helpful to see where your students are weak as a class or as an individual if you have mixed abilities.
 Then, students can do the review papers they need instead of all of the review.
 During math review, you can differentiate the approach students take by giving them choices.

 - Math as a summer assignment.
-I don’t do this, but some teachers do.
+I don’t do this, but some teachers find this effective.

 - Review papers.
 Can be done in class or for homework.
 I prefer in-class to prevent copying and so I can differentiate.
 I flipped to allow more time to do this.
 My students work on the review they need and have several options for how to do it.
 They can watch a video for help (see below) for the whole paper, they can do the problems on their own and then check with a key.
 Or, they can do a combination of the two.